 Writing and Rhetoric: Medical rhetoric and medical humanities, vaccine controversy, professional and technical communication, public rhetoric, rhetoric of science and technology

-Heidi Y. Lawrence teaches undergraduate and graduate courses on professional writing and rhetoric.
-Her research focuses on the rhetorics of medical and scientific controversies, specifically public debates about vaccinations, campus sexual assault, and opioids.
+Heidi Y. Lawrence teaches undergraduate and graduate courses in professional writing and rhetoric.
+Her research focuses on the rhetorics of medical and scientific controversies, specifically public debates about vaccinations.
 She studies the role that professional communication produced by physicians, health officials, and researchers plays in shaping public debate and parental beliefs about vaccines.